jvanbruegge/binder_datatypes/README.md

 (the paper uses Lterm); ILterm vs. ilterm etc.
 -- mention the NoLeastSupportCounterexample theory.
 -- check in the browsable html files too
+-- say we always have theories dedicated to the specific datatypes